paukstelis/octoprint_deploy/README.md

   * Remove instances
   * Add USB webcams AFTER you've created the instance
   * Test USB connections
+  * Want to get rid of everything? `sudo octoprint_deploy/octoprint_deploy.sh remove`
 # Recent Changes
 * Add duplicate serial number detection.
 * Add architecture check to minimize errors where a system gets prepared as OctoPi when someone is using Ubuntu/Fedora/etc.
+* Include ustreamer as an option for camera streaming
+* Add remove command-line argument to get rid of all the stuff the script has done.